 Tools for Diversity

 Sometimes it can be a bit overwhelming, trying to formulate how to increase diversity in the workplace.
 Where to start, what to do, where should my resources be allocated.
-ACENZ has found a few great resources to help you along the way, and the best part is that they are FREE!
+ACE New Zealand has found a few great resources to help you along the way, and the best part is that they are free.
 So check out the links below.

 Diversity Works NZ